daos-stack/daos/doc/admin/troubleshooting.md

 reference time, using services like NTP.

 ### Shared Memory Errors ###
-When DER_SHMEM_PERMS is received it means that this IO Engine lacked the permissions to access the shared memory megment left behind by a previous run of the IO Engine on the same machine.
-This happens when the IO Engine fails to remove the shared memory segment upon shutdown, and, there is a mismatch between the user/group used to launch the IO Engine between these successive runs.
+When DER_SHMEM_PERMS is received it means that this I/O Engine lacked the permissions to access the shared memory megment left behind by a previous run of the I/O Engine on the same machine.
+This happens when the I/O Engine fails to remove the shared memory segment upon shutdown, and, there is a mismatch between the user/group used to launch the I/O Engine between these successive runs.
 To remedy the problem, manually identify the shared memory segment and remove it.

 Issue ```ipcs``` to view the Shared Memory Segments.
 The output will show a